-This exile of the young men (and women?) into Babylon, separated from their parents, is in fulfillment of Deuteronomy 28:32,41, as one of the curses for Israel's apostasy.
+This exile of the young men into Babylon, separated from their parents, is in fulfillment of Deuteronomy 28:32,41 ("Thy sons and thy daughters shall be given unto another people, and thine eyes shall look, and fail with longing for them all the day long: and there shall be no might in thine hand....
+Thou shalt beget sons and daughters, but thou shalt not enjoy them; for they shall go into captivity."), as one of the curses for Israel's apostasy.